-Items Requirements Operating 0 to 49°C (32°F to 120°F) temperature Sampling pump High speed peristaltic Suction head Not less than 7.5 meters Liquid sensor Ultrasonic or non-wetted, non-conductive sensor that detects when liquid sample reaches pump Intake tubing Chemical resistant with diameter between 0.6cm to 1cm Capacities of Twenty-four (24) 1-L polyethylene container sampling bottles Sampling mode Able to quickly switch between composite and discrete sampling and capability of collecting samples in times or flow proportional mode.
-Sampling program Capability of retaining 3 complete sampling programs storage Sampling frequency Selectable in single increments from 1 hour to 99 hours in selection 1-minute increments Intake retries Sample collection cycle optionally repeated from 1 to 3 times if sample is not obtained on initial attempt Intake purge Adjustable air purging automatically before and after each sampling Intake rinse Automatic rinsing of suction line up to 3 rinses before each sampling with source sample Data logging Store up to 100 entries in sample history log including sample time stamp, bottle number and status of sample User interface & Self-prompting / menu driven program in English with LCD local display graphics display Automatic After completing discrete sampling program or after shutdown completing composite sampling program
+Items Requirements Operating 0 to 49°C (32°F to 120°F) temperature Sampling pump High speed peristaltic Suction head Not less than 7.5 meters Liquid sensor Ultrasonic or nonwetted, nonconductive sensor that detects when liquid sample reaches pump Intake tubing Chemical resistant with diameter between 0.6cm to 1cm Capacities of Twenty-four (24) 1L polyethylene container sampling bottles Sampling mode Able to quickly switch between composite and discrete sampling and capability of collecting samples in times or flow proportional mode.
+Sampling program Capability of retaining 3 complete sampling programs storage Sampling frequency Selectable in single increments from 1 hour to 99 hours in selection 1-minute increments Intake retries Sample collection cycle optionally repeated from 1 to 3 times if sample is not obtained on initial attempt Intake purge Adjustable air purging automatically before and after each sampling Intake rinse Automatic rinsing of suction line up to 3 rinses before each sampling with source sample Data logging Store up to 100 entries in sample history log including sample time stamp, bottle number and status of sample User interface & Self-prompting / menu driven program in English with LCD local display graphics display Automatic shutdown After completing discrete sampling program or after completing composite sampling program

-- 4. The autosampler shall be housed in an instrument panel, which shall be located near or within the guardhouse of premises.
-Door of the instrument panel shall be provided with a glass or plastic window for viewing the local display. - 5.
-The sampling tube of autosampler shall be fitted with a suitable strainer to prevent solids from being pumped into the sampling bottle.
+- 5. The autosampler shall be housed in an instrument panel, which shall be located near or within the guardhouse of premises.
+Door of the instrument panel shall be provided with a glass or plastic window for viewing the local display.
+The instrument panel shall be designed to be tamperproof and provided with means for PUB to seal. - 6.
+The sampling tube shall be a single tube between the autosampler and the suction point in the last IC without any connections.
+The sampling tube of autosampler shall be fitted with a suitable strainer to prevent solids from being pumped into the sampling bottle when the sampling pump is activated.
 The sampling tube shall also be easily lifted out of the last IC and repositioned back without the need to go inside the chamber.
-The sampling tube shall be laid in a heavy-duty PVC conduit.
-The mountings for sampling tube inside the last IC shall be of corrosion resistant materials. - 6.
-Details of the autosampler shall be submitted for approval to PUB before installation. - 7.
-The operator shall be responsible for the proper maintenance of autosampler and its other auxiliary equipment. - 8.
+The sampling tube shall be laid in a heavy-duty PVC conduit entirely concealed underground between the instrument panel and last IC.
+The mountings for sampling tube inside the last IC shall be of corrosion resistant materials. - 7.
+Details of the autosampler shall be submitted for approval to PUB before installation. - 8.
+The trade premises shall be responsible for the proper maintenance of autosampler and its other auxiliary equipment.
+For routine or ad-hoc maintenance, the trade premises shall submit a copy of the maintenance report, in an approved format, to PUB. - 9.
 The instrument panel for the autosampler and the last IC shall be sealed by PUB.
-The instrument panel for autosampler and last IC shall not be opened without PUB's approval. - 9.
-PUB may collect any samples from autosampler at any time in the presence of the operator's representatives.
-When a sample fails to comply with the discharge standards stipulated in the TER, the operator will be liable for enforcement action.
+The instrument panel for autosampler and last IC shall not be opened without PUB's approval. - 10.
+PUB may collect any samples from autosampler at any time in the presence of the trade premises' representatives for analysis.
+When a sample fails to comply with the discharge standards stipulated in the TER, the trade premises will be liable for enforcement action.

-ANNEX I - GUIDELINES ON VOC MONITORING SYSTEM
+ANNEX H - GUIDELINES ON VOC MONITORING SYSTEM